Dingolytics/golem-gpt/README.md

 - **Codex**: a built-in Golem's moderator, which is responsible for checking the agent's actions and preventing it from doing something unexpected.
 Codex has its own Cognitrion and Lexicon.

+NOTE: *In our implementation, Actions are implemented as Python functions*

 ### Why?